JP / EN

 Ph.D. in Engineering / Kendo Kyoshi 7th Dan

-Firmware Developer / Numerical Analysis Enthusiast
+Firmware Development Engineer / Numerical Analysis Enthusiast

 Origin of "M.A.L."